-\paragraph*{Quantum correlation.} In order to measure the many-body quantum correlation of the rotating system with a fixed number of bosons $N$, we calculate von Neumann entanglement entropy $S_{1}$~(\ref{qent}) and degree of condensation $C_{d}$~(\ref{doc}) in different subspaces of total angular momentum $L_{z}$.
-In Fig.~\ref{fig:n4_qd}, we plot $S_{1}$ and $C_{d}$ as a function of interaction range $\sigma$, for a few-boson system with $N=4$ in subspaces of $L_{z}=0,\,2,\,4,\,6,\,8$.
+\paragraph*{Quantum correlation.} For a rotating system with a fixed number of bosons $N$, we calculate von Neumann entanglement entropy $S_{1}$~(\ref{qent}) and degree of condensation $C_{d}$~(\ref{doc}), in different subspaces of total angular momentum $L_{z}$.
+In Fig.~\ref{fig:n4_qd}, we plot $S_{1}$ and $C_{d}$ as a function of interaction range $\sigma$, for a few-boson system with $N=4$ in subspaces $L_{z}=0,\,2,\,4,\,6,\,8$.